Our mission is to transform the way local produce is grown and distributed in the world,

 Aquaponics is the combination of aquaculture (raising fish) and hydroponics (raising plants with nutrient rich water) in the same water system.
 It is the symbiotic cultivation of plants and aquatic animals in water and nutrients recirculating environment.
 Aquaponic systems discharge virtually no water.
 In today’s world, with advanced plumbing, water filtration and lighting technologies, aquaponic methods of growing plants and farming fish are the next step in hydroponics.

 FarmedHere is committed to its local economy.
-We grow, harvest, package, and deliver locally, in Chicagoland.
+We grow, harvest, package, and deliver locally, in the Midwest region.
 FarmedHere hires local production staff through a number of social impact programs, including Windy City Harvest and Growing Home.
 Not only has FarmedHere created over 40 local “vertical farming” jobs, but we also choose local suppliers and partners whenever possible.

 To ensure we can grow the best produce and raise the best fish locally, FarmedHere takes all steps necessary to minimize the impact on the environment.
 Vertical farming greatly reduces our carbon footprint and minimizes the use of fresh water.We only work with Green Printers (as reported by the Printing Industry of America), who use soy based inks to further reduce our environmental impact.
 Our proprietary green paper packaging uses over 90% less plastic compared to the traditional boxes you encounter in supermarkets.